graficos/churnlens-extension/README.md

 - The opened folder must be a **Git repository**.
 - **Git** must be installed and available in your system PATH.

-## Reference

-This extension is inspired by the research on code churn as a predictor of defects:

-> **[Code Churn: A Measure for Estimating the Impact of Code Change](https://sci-hub.se/https://ieeexplore.ieee.org/document/738486)** > _J.C.
-Munson; S.G.
-Elbaum_
-> IEEE International Conference on Software Maintenance, 1998.